lorenanicole/wtdtodayelection2020us/content/article/day_74.md

 ### Just for fun

-- Refinery 29 has ctwompiled a series called "[Diaries from the Front Lines of the 2020 Election](https://www.refinery29.com/en-us/2020/05/9749567/jess-morales-rocketto-political-director-diary-coronavirus)" looking at the women powering the election!
+- Refinery 29 has compiled a series called "[Diaries from the Front Lines of the 2020 Election](https://www.refinery29.com/en-us/2020/05/9749567/jess-morales-rocketto-political-director-diary-coronavirus)" looking at the women powering the election!
 Reading about these powerful women,  like [Biden for President Deputy Digital Director Clarke Humphrey](https://www.refinery29.com/en-us/2020/08/9970071/dnc-joe-biden-campaign-online-fundraising-director-clarke-humphrey-diary), is great way to celebrate these women as well as get yourself motivated to stay engaged for Election 2020!